trento-project/docs/guides/manual-installation.md

 ### Install prometheus (Optional)

-[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to collect metrics from the monitored hosts.
+[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the it's CPU load, memory and other important metrics.

 #### Option 1: Use existing installation